unimi-dse/01a62bb0/README.md

  <h2> Technologies </h2>

-- shiny App for the User Interface with other library of data visualization.
+- shiny App for the User Interface with other libraries of data visualization.
 - CKAN Data Application programming interface(API) to import datas directly from the openData Milano webasite.
 - R language